-Due to growing concern over COVID-19, public health recommendations and as a precautionary measure to ensure the health and safety of our students and staff, Extended Studies have cancelled all remaining Winter 2020 classes.
+Due to growing concern over COVID-19, public health recommendations and as a precautionary measure to ensure the health and safety of our students and staff, Extended Studies have cancelled all remaining Winter and Summer 2020 classes.

 There are a number of assistance programs available to students during this time, both internally at NSCAD and externally through the provincial and federal governments.

 On April 22, 2020, the Government of Canada announced funding of almost $9 billion to support post-secondary students through initiatives including the Canada Emergency Student Benefit (CESB) and the Canada Student Service Grant, which gives students the opportunity to earn money for the cost of education in the fall.